auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/examples/braintree/guest-checkout.md

 This documentation is for the Magento 1.x version.
 For the Magento 2.x version, see <a href="https://nickolasburr.github.io/magento/extensions/2.x/testlivecheckout/latest">here</a>.
 </blockquote>

-# Guest Checkout
+# Braintree Guest Checkout

-<blockquote class="notice">Tests were performed using Puppeteer and Magento 1.9.3.9 CE with sample data.</blockquote>
+<blockquote class="notice">Tests were performed using Puppeteer, Magento 1.9.3.9 CE with sample data, and Braintree.</blockquote>

 ## Download

-You can download <tt>guest-checkout.js</tt> [here](https://nickolasburr.github.io/magento/extensions/1.x/testlivecheckout/1.1.0/puppeteer/src/guest-checkout.js).
+You can download <tt>braintree.js</tt> [here](https://nickolasburr.github.io/magento/extensions/1.x/testlivecheckout/1.1.0/puppeteer/src/guest-checkout/braintree.js).

 ## Purpose

-To simulate a guest checkout scenario on a Magento 1.x storefront.
+To simulate a guest checkout scenario on a Magento 1.x storefront using Braintree.

 ## Steps